 Waterproof sandpaper unfortunately has the property of being rather rigid and difficult to bend.
 This is particularly problematic if you want to use it to work on the possibly quite irregular or even structured surfaces of sculptures and similarly complexly shaped pieces made of epoxy resin.
-On these surfaces it is usually difficult to adapt the shape of the abrasive paper to the curves in the material.
-However, suitable alternatives are also available for such cases: With a sanding pad that can also be used wet, such as the 3m Scotch Brite, you can also work on this type of project without tedious difficulties.
+On these surfaces it is usually difficult to change the shape of the abrasive paper to fit the curves in the material.
+However, suitable alternatives are also available for such cases: with a sanding pad that can also be used wet, such as the 3m Scotch Brite, you can also work on this type of project without much difficulty.

-Tip: When finishing your sanding work, you should wipe off the sanding residues adhering to the workpiece as soon as possible.
+Tip: When finishing your sanding work, you should wipe off the sanding residues sticking to the work-piece as soon as possible.
 After drying, it is much more difficult to remove them from the surfaces.

 In case of an immediate application of paint after sanding, it is worth using an electrostatic dust cloth.
 This prevents negative influences on the final result by effectively removing even the smallest dust particles.

 Dry sanding offers advantages over wet sanding in terms of effort and time required when relatively large areas are to be processed, for example for Epoxy Resin Tables.
 Dry sanding should also be chosen if you want to process epoxy resin and wood.
 We advise you to use a commercially available random orbit sander for dry sanding.